submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ### Deploy {#deploy}

-A Make target that deploys Submariner components in a KIND-based cluster environment (if one isn't created yet, this target will first invoke the clusters target to do so):
+A Make target that deploys Submariner components in a kind-based cluster environment (if one isn't created yet, this target will first invoke the clusters target to do so):

 ```shell